 Participatory Assessment, Monitoring and Evaluation of Humanitarian Projects Training (Virtual and Onsite)

-According to studies, increased monitoring and evaluation participation by beneficiary community partners and other key project stakeholders improves their understanding of the development process.
+Studies show that increased monitoring and evaluation participation by beneficiary community partners and other key project stakeholders improves their understanding of the development process.
 Increased monitoring and evaluation capability promotes project self-sufficiency, assures the long-term viability of project activities, and leads to improved project outcomes.
 Enhancing project design and implementing more responsive to ground realities requires listening to and learning from program/project beneficiaries and other stakeholders.

 Participation has become a critical component in development.
-In assessing needs, governments, international donors, implementing agencies, and NGOs insist on participatory approaches as they seek to assess community needs and project implementation strategies.
+In assessing needs, governments, international donors, implementing agencies, and NGOs insist on participatory approaches to assess community needs and project implementation strategies.
 An increased emphasis on the importance of participation in development has brought forth the need for a participatory-based monitoring and evaluation approach for community-based initiatives, projects, and social development projects.

 The individual cost for the onsite training workshop is USD 750 for individual participants and USD 550 for attending the training virtually, exclusive of 16% VAT.
-Participants attending the training onsite will be responsible for their own travel expenses and arrangements, such as airport transfers (and visa application, where necessary), food and accommodation, health/accident insurance, and other personal expenses.
+Participants attending the onsite training will be responsible for their travel expenses and arrangements, such as airport transfers (and visa application, where necessary), food and accommodation, health/accident insurance, and other personal expenses.

-This training is intended for project management practitioners, monitoring and evaluation officers and managers, and also direct service providers to apply a participatory methods approach for community-based stakeholders during project implementation and management.
+This training is intended for project management practitioners, monitoring and evaluation officers and managers, and direct service providers to apply a participatory methods approach for community-based stakeholders during project implementation and management.